 Instrumented Indentation Testing (IIT) or Depth-Sensing Indentation (DSI) has become the technique of choice for nanomechanical testing and material characterization.
 This paper discusses the Oliver-Pharr test method, theory and analysis for extraction of Young's modulus, hardness, complex modulus, stress exponent for creep, and fracture toughness.

-A KLA nanoindenter using the Continuous Stiffness Measurement (CSM) option to measure the Young's modulus and nanoindentation hardness of three sol-gel coatings.
+A KLA Instruments nanoindenter using the Continuous Stiffness Measurement (CSM) option to measure the Young's modulus and nanoindentation hardness of three sol-gel coatings.
 Scratch tests were also performed to evaluate adhesion of the coatings.
 In the case of adhesive failure, NanoSuite Explorer was used to identify the critical load at failure.

 Probe based Dynamic Mechanical Analysis (ProbeDMA™) nanomechanical testing was performed on cross sections of a rubber tire using the Continuous Stiffness Measurement (CSM) technique.
 The local storage and loss moduli were compared for different material structures along the cross sections.